 Many councils set aside time in their meeting agendas to receive citizens' comments.
 By state law certain issues require an opportunity for citizens to speak to that issue.
-This required meeting is called a public hearing.
-A common example is the requirement to hold a public hearing each year before the council approves the city budget.
+This requirement is called a public hearing.
+A common example is the requirement to hold two public hearings each year before the council approves the city budget.